bezalel6/ban-chess.ts/README.md

 if (game.inCheck()) {
   const legalMoves = game.legalMoves();
   if (legalMoves.length === 1) {
-    console.log('Only one escape move - vulnerable to ban checkmate!');
+    console.log('Only one escape move - opponent can checkmate by banning it!');
   }
 }